 On the face of it, buying a house on a short sale basis certainly sounds like a good deal, especially for investors.
 It’s often an opportunity to purchase a property at a price well under its normal appraised valuation.

-But before jumping in, you need to be aware of the disadvantages of buying a short sale in Washington DC and North Carolina.
+But before jumping in, you need to be aware of the disadvantages of buying a short sale in Charlotte.

 Depends on Mortgage Lender’s Approval